 Telehealth therapy sessions, such as online therapy, has become increasingly a popular choice for many clients.
 All online sessions are offered on a secure and confidential platform.
 While this page serves as a general overview of some of the benefits and, in contrast, disadvantages to online therapy, it does not encompass all benefits and/ or disadvantages.

 What are the benefits of participating in online therapy sessions?

-– Convenience of appointments.
+– Convenience and flexibility of appointments.
 No more squeezing one more appointment into an already full day, scrambling to get to your therapist office, spending precious time maneuvering traffic, or factoring in the cost of gas.

 – It is private.
 There does not exist the possibility of running into someone you know in the waiting room.

 –Reduces risk of exposure during times of quarantine

 – Comfort.
 You can log on from anywhere in the state of California and/or from the comfort of your own home.
 This is especially beneficial if you live in a rural area and it is difficult to get into traditional, in-person therapy.
 Important to note that clients should log on in a place where no one can eavesdrop or overhear the sensitive content of an online session.

 – Reduced stigma.
 Oftentimes clients may worry about the stigma of mental health and attending therapy in a more traditional office setting.

 -Getting to the heart of things.
 Clients, who attend online therapy, may feel a greater sense of anonymity and thus may feel more motivated to get the heart of the challenge more readily than in traditional therapy.
 This may result in faster healing for the client and a more expedited form of therapy.

 – Consistency.
 If a client is sick, they do not have to cancel as is with traditional, in-person therapy.